 4. Virtual Teams

 Global Workplace Analytics estimates that around 3.7 million employees (2.8% of the workforce) work from home at least half the time, a number likely to rise as more companies introduce flexible working arrangements.
-Heavily reliant upon online collaboration tools, virtual teams are characterized by:
+Heavily reliant upon collaboration tools, virtual teams are characterized by:

-• When people work, for example, different shifts or time zones.
+- When people work, for example, different shifts or time zones.

-• How people work, which depends on cultural, political, social, and economic factors.
+- How people work, which depends on cultural, political, social, and economic factors.

-Other Types of Teams
+Other Types of Teams in Project Management

 Functional/Cross Department Teams

-A functional team is a permanent team formed from individuals within the same work area or department.
-The team carries out routine work throughout the year, for example, human resource management, customer analysis, and continuous improvement, and typically report to one manager.
+The team carries out routine work throughout the year, for example, human resource management, customer analysis, and continuous improvement, and typically reports to one manager.

 The work conducted by functional teams supports other teams within the organization; they also work with other departments on projects as needed.